erikrose/blessings/CONTRIBUTING.rst

     pip install --editable .

-Any changes made are automatically made available to the python interpreter matching pip as the 'blessed' module path irregardless of the current working directory.
+Any changes made in this project folder are then made available to the python interpreter as the 'telnetlib3' module irregardless of the current working directory.

 Running Tests